csapng/ExData_Plotting1/CodeBook.md

 Project 1 ExData Plotting

 ## Files:
-* Plot1.R:  Run this file to run the code; Plot1.R generates the  four Png files.
-Plot1.R also calls Plot_source.R to extract the required data.
+* plot1.R:  Produces plot1.png.
+Note that data extract is done in sourced file "Plot_source.R"
+* plot2.R:  Produces plot2.png.
+Note that data extract is done in sourced file "Plot_source.R"
+* plot3.R:  Produces plot3.png.
+Note that data extract is done in sourced file "Plot_source.R"
+* plot4.R:  Produces plot4.png   Note that data extract is done in sourced file "Plot_source.R"
 * Plot_source.R:  Don't run this file - it is called by Plot1.R so there is no need to run this as a separate file.
 Plot_source.R extracts the data from the repository creating the working file required by Plot1.R.
 Plot_source.R will access the repository directly so no downloaded file is required to run the program.
 Plot_source.R does not download a file to the computer, instead using only memory, so no source file is left on the hard drive.
+Technically this code should have been included in plot1.R through plot4.R but that seems a bit wasteful, so it is broken out separately here.
 * Plot1.png:  Output of first plot (histogram)
 * Plot2.png:  Output of second plot (line chart of global active power)
 * Plot3.png:  Output of third plot (line plot of sub-metering)
 * Plot4.png:  Output of fourth plot (4-up plot)

-## program:  Plot1.R:
+## program:  plot1-4.R:
 * sources "Plot_source.R" to extract data from repository ("Electric" data.table)
 * creates "Plot1.png" using "hist()" command on "Electric" data.table.  "plot" command sets titles and color via "xlab", "ylab", and "col"
 * creates "Plot2.png" using "plot()" command on "Electric".  "plot" sets titles, line style via "xlab", "ylab", and "type" commands